 • Limited risk of complications versus traditional surgical alternatives

 • No need for a permanent implant or device in your eye

 What happens during the procedure?

 First, your surgeon will make a small incision in the eye.
 A microcatheter designed specifically for ABiC™ is then inserted into the eye’s circumferential drainage canal, which may be reduced in size or closed due to the high pressure in your eye.
 Your surgeon will advance the microcatheter 360 degrees around the canal to open up the channel and enlarge it.
-Once the end of the catheter has circumnavigated to its point of entry, the microcatheter tip is slowly pulled back while sterile, viscoelastic gel is injected into the canal to dilate it to 2-3 times its normal size.
-Enlarging and flushing through the drainage canal and adjacent outflow channels helps the aqueous fluid to drain properly.
+Once the end of the catheter has circumnavigated to its point of entry, the microcatheter tip is slowly pulled back while the sterile, viscoelastic gel is injected into the canal to dilate it to 2-3 times its normal size.
+Enlarging and flushing through the drainage canal and adjacent outflow channels help the aqueous fluid to drain properly.
 The microcatheter is then withdrawn from the eye.
 It is important to note that there are no permanent implants or devices left in the eye.